javidalpe/laravel-idempotency/README.md

 ### How it works

-If the header `Idempotency-Key` is present on the request and the request method is different from GET and DELETE, the middleware stores the response on the cache.
+If the header `Idempotency-Key` is present on the request and the request method is different from GET, PUT and DELETE, the middleware stores the response on the cache.
 Next time you make a request with same idempotency key, the middleware will return the cached response.

 How you create unique keys is up to you, but I suggest using V4 UUIDs or another appropriately random string.
 It'll always send back the same response for requests made with the same key, and keys can't be reused with different request parameters.
 Keys expire after 24 hours.